mahdizynali/jimbo-v2ray/README.md

 ### Jimbo-v2ray Scanner
 Jimbo-v2ray is a v2ray configs scrapper that automatically crawl the web links \
-in order to find fresh configs and scan for real delay and sing-box download test on your internet.
+in order to find fresh configs and scan for real delay and sing-box download test on your network.

 ## Notice
 This version is developing over linux debian versions